 MKA, Monumentale Kerken Antwerpen

-MKA, or the Monumental Churches of Antwerp, is an umbrella organisation that supervises and provides access to five magnificent historic churches in Antwerp, i.e. St. James’s Church, St. Paul’s Church, St. Andrew’s Church, St. Charles Borromeo’s Church and the Cathedral of Our Lady.
+MKA, or the Monumental Churches of Antwerp, is an umbrella organisation that provides access to five magnificent historic churches in Antwerp, i.e. St. James’s Church, St. Paul’s Church, St. Andrew’s Church, St. Charles Borromeo’s Church and the Cathedral of Our Lady.